Skip to content

 Key Takeaways

-• The follicular phase starts on the first day of menstruation and ends with ovulation.
+• The follicular phase is the first half of the menstrual cycle, starting with menstruation and ending at ovulation.

-• Disruptions in the follicular phase may signal health concerns like PCOS or thyroid dysfunction.
+• Cycle irregularities during the follicular phase may signal underlying health conditions, such as PCOS or thyroid disorders.

 Table of Contents